-Job ad submissions are free, but we can only publish positions that are directly focused on advancing sustainability in higher education.
+Job ad submissions are free for member organizations and we can only publish positions that are directly focused on advancing sustainability in higher education.
 We will include the posting in one issue, and it will remain in the Bulletin archives thereafter.
-To submit a job ad, please send a link to where the job is posted online (no attachments please) to firstname.lastname@example.org..
+If you are a member and wish to submit a job ad, please send a link to where the job is posted online (no attachments please) to email@example.com.

 Guidelines for "Events"

 The Bulletin has a wide geographical readership, therefore submitted events must involve significant participation beyond the city or state/province, and must be focused on higher education sustainability or have a major track clearly dedicated to higher education.
 Events will be posted one time only, unless it is an AASHE-partnered or sponsored event.
 All events posted in the Bulletin will also be added to AASHE's Events Calendar.

 Students at colleges and universities worldwide are encouraged to submit diary entries for this popular feature in AASHE's Campus Sustainability Perspectives Blog , which invites comment and encourages interactivity among peers.
 Diaries should provide a day, week, month or multi-month snapshot of a student-led sustainability effort.
 Selected diaries will appear in AASHE Bulletin as a featured spotlight with a picture.
 All higher education institutions are eligible for inclusion as a spotlighted diary.
 This is a great opportunity to spread the word about student-initiated sustainability efforts.

 To submit a diary and have it considered for spotlighting in the Bulletin, please send the following to firstname.lastname@example.org: